adamdickmeiss/folio-local-run/README.md

 If the install succeds and run.sh stops you can poke with your system.
 You could also extend the run.sh and test something in that script.

-To stop the system, just terminate okapi!
+To stop the system, just terminate Okapi!

 Run run.sh to play with another set of modules and or different source for any of the modules involved.
 Remember that the fat jar must be updated for this